 MediaGrid.org, ImmersiveEducation.org and TheEducationGrid.org

-the Playing for Change Project April 10, 2010Posted by michaelgalvin in : Uncategorized , add a comment
+the Playing for Change Project April 10, 2010Posted by michaelgalvin in : Uncategorized , 1 comment so far

 As we talk about using traditional and new media to transcend barriers of time and space while enhancing feelings of connection, this project stands as a great example, as street musicians from around the globe collaborate on one piece of music, playing along with the layers of sound that preceded them.